mindspore-ai/docs/tutorials/source_en/debug/profiler.md

 #### schedule Configuration Error Problem

 schedule configuration related parameters have 5 parameters: wait, warmup, active, repeat, skip_first.
-Each parameter must be **greater than or equal to 0**; **active** must be **greater than or equal to 1**, otherwise a warning will be thrown and set to the default value 1; if repeat is set to 0, it means that the repeat parameter does not take effect, Profiler will determine the number of loops according to the number of model training times.
+Each parameter must be **greater than or equal to 0**; **active** must be **greater than or equal to 1**, otherwise a warning will be thrown and set to the default value 1; if repeat is set to 0, the Profiler will determine the repeat value according to the number of training times of the model, in which case it will generate more than one collection of incomplete performance data.
+The data in the last step is abnormal data that users do not need to pay attention to.

 #### schedule and step Configuration Mismatch Problem